beego/beedoc/en-US/mvc/model/orm.md

 o := orm.NewOrm()
 var qs QuerySeter
 qs = o.QueryTable("user")
-// If can't find table, it will panic
+// Panics if the table can't be found
 ```

 #### Using